yenrab/AALang-Gab/README_support_docs/is-aalang-a-language.md

 ## Executive Summary

-**Yes, AALang is unequivocally a programming language.** This document addresses common objections and provides a comprehensive argument establishing AALang as a legitimate, formal programming language.
+**Yes, AALang is a programming language.** This document addresses common objections and provides a comprehensive argument establishing AALang as a legitimate, formal programming language.
 AALang meets all fundamental criteria for programming languages: it has a formal syntax, well-defined semantics, a clear execution model, the ability to express computations, and a complete specification.
 The fact that it executes within LLMs rather than compiling to assembly, binary, or used in traditionalinterpreters does not disqualify it—it simply represents a novel execution environment.

 ## What Defines a Programming Language?